 1. Not starting early

 Dogs need to be trained from the beginning.
 Though they are the cutest beings, they can become a nuisance if not appropriately trained.
 Imagine that you have guests over.
 They gush over your pet, and their children chase him around.
 You may want to sit down and have a chat with them.
 But your dog is still very energetic and wants people to pay attention to him.
 He may keep interrupting the meal until he is shut out of the room.
 Hence, dog training should begin as soon as you bring it home.
 No matter how much you love your dog or how amiable he is, he will need to be trained.
+Moreover, you can visit this site to find a complete guide on dog training as there is much to learn to become a dog trainer.

 2. Mixing training modes